Glossary

 Who Is Responsible?

-Under health and safety law, various people are responsible for scaffolding and scaffolds, including designers, scaffolding contractors and scaffolding workers.
-When an erected scaffold has been inspected, a scaffold inspection tag is attached to the structure to indicate compliance with OHSA or occupational safety and health administration regulations.
+Under health and safety law, responsibility for scaffolding and scaffolds is shared across designers, scaffolding contractors and scaffolding workers.
+Once an erected scaffold has been inspected, a scaffold inspection tag is attached to the structure to show compliance with OSHA, the Occupational Safety and Health Administration, regulations.

 Who Can Inspect a Scaffold?
 CISRS Basic Scaffold Inspection Course

-Anyone inspecting a scaffold must have the required training, skills and experience.
-Therefore, if a person has passed the CISRS scaffolder cardholder, they would be competent to inspect scaffolding structures covered in CISRS part 1 & part 2 introductory scaffold inspection courses.
+Anyone inspecting a scaffold needs the right training, skills and experience.
+A person who holds a CISRS scaffolder cardholder qualification is competent to inspect the structures covered in the CISRS part 1 and part 2 introductory scaffold inspection courses.

-For more complex scaffolds, someone who has passed the CISRS advanced scaffold inspection course would be considered competent to carry out inspections.
-Persons entrusted with the inspection of system scaffolds must have product knowledge of the system to be inspected in addition to the basic scaffold inspection course.
+More complex scaffolds call for someone who has passed the CISRS advanced scaffold inspection course.
+Anyone inspecting system scaffolds also needs product knowledge of the specific system, on top of the basic scaffold inspection course.

-A CISRS scaffold inspection qualification would be sufficient to inspect a basic scaffold structure, while a more complex structure would require a CISRS advanced scaffold inspection credential and extensive experience.
+In short, a CISRS scaffold inspection qualification covers a basic scaffold structure, while anything more complex requires the CISRS advanced scaffold inspection credential plus extensive experience.

 How to Become a Scaffold Inspector?

-To become a professional scaffold inspector, you must pass a scaffold inspection course such as the CISRS Scaffolding Inspection Training Scheme (SITS).
-This scaffold inspection course is intended for CISRS scaffold cardholders or for the renewal of inspection cards.
-In addition, it applies to those responsible for checking and inspecting scaffolds for safety and signing registers and certificates to comply with statutory regulations.
+Becoming a professional scaffold inspector means passing a scaffold inspection course such as the CISRS Scaffolding Inspection Training Scheme (SITS).
+The course is aimed at CISRS scaffold cardholders and at those renewing inspection cards.
+It also covers anyone responsible for checking and inspecting scaffolds for safety, and for signing the registers and certificates that statutory regulations demand.

-For safety reasons, anyone using a scaffold should be competent for the scaffolding work they are carrying out and should be trained appropriately.
-For example, they may hold a CISRS trainee scaffolder or CISRS scaffolding labourer card for building workers carrying out labouring duties to support scaffolding works.
-In addition, trainee scaffolders should always be supervised by a trained, competent scaffolder when working.
+For safety reasons, anyone using a scaffold should be competent for the work they are carrying out and trained accordingly.
+A worker might hold a CISRS trainee scaffolder or CISRS scaffolding labourer card if they are carrying out labouring duties in support of scaffolding works.
+Trainee scaffolders should always be supervised by a trained, competent scaffolder while working.

-Construction workers new to scaffolding can apply for a scaffolders labourer green card, proving their knowledge of health and safety regulations and COTS, the CISRS operative training scheme.
-In addition, more advanced qualifications are available, including the red card for trainee scaffolders, the blue card for experienced scaffolders and the gold card for advanced scaffolders.
+Construction workers new to scaffolding can apply for a scaffolders labourer green card, which proves their grasp of health and safety regulations and COTS, the CISRS operative training scheme.
+More advanced qualifications follow, including the red card for trainee scaffolders, the blue card for experienced scaffolders and the gold card for advanced scaffolders.

 Scaffold Inspections With ToolSense

-With ToolSense, an asset tracking and equipment management solution, you can effortlessly manage your scaffold testing, schedule your next inspection, and keep detailed records of dates and responsible parties.
-ToolSense equipment inspection software can be used like a scaffold inspection app, allowing you to manage scaffold inspection checklists and reports on a central platform.
+ToolSense is an asset tracking and equipment management solution.
+With it, you can manage scaffold testing, schedule the next inspection, and keep detailed records of dates and responsible parties.
+The ToolSense equipment inspection software works much like a scaffold inspection app, letting you manage scaffold inspection checklists and reports on one central platform.

 How ToolSense Improves Your Equipment Safety Inspections